girpinto/Orientale-Foundation/README.md

 - **let** : It's similar to **var** keyword but its value is constant and can't change.
 - **class** : In the real world, you'll often find many individual objects all of the same kind.
 There may be thousands of other cars in existence, all of the same make and model.
 Each car was built from the same set of blueprints and therefore contains the same components.
 In object-oriented terms, we say that your car is an instance of the class of objects known as cars.
 A class is the blueprint from which individual objects are created.
 Inside a class you can define its properties and methods (functions that helps class to do something).
 - **struct** : In simple terms, a struct is like a custom data type which provides storage of data using properties with extended functionality using methods.
+- **enum** : An *enumeration* defines a common type for a group of related values and enables you to work with those values in a type-safe way within your code.
+If you are familiar with C, you will know that C enumerations assign related names to a set of integer values.
+Enumerations in Swift/SwiftUI are much more flexible, and don’t have to provide a value for each case of the enumeration.
+If a value (known as a raw value) is provided for each enumeration case, the value can be a string, a character, or a value of any integer or floating-point type.
 - **Framework** : In computer science and specifically in software development, it is a supporting logical architecture (often a logical implementation of a particular design pattern) on which a software can be designed and built, often facilitating its development by the programmer.
 - **Design Pattern** : Design pattern (architectural scheme), in computer science and especially in software engineering, is a concept that can be defined as "a general design solution to a recurring problem".
 It is a description or logical model to be applied for solving a problem that can arise in different situations during the software design and development phases, even before the definition of the solution algorithm.